mozilla/ecosystem-platform/docs/explanation/content-server-architecture.md

 ### Channels

-A [channel](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/app/scripts/lib/channels) is a two way communication mechanism between a RP and Firefox Accounts.
+A [channel](https://github.com/mozilla/fxa/tree/main/packages/fxa-content-server/app/scripts/lib/channels) is a two way communication mechanism between a RP and Mozilla accounts.
 The method of communication is channel specific.

 There are channels to: